dialogya/PhoneGap-SQLitePlugin-Android/README.md

 # Loading pre-populated database file

-To include a prepopulated db, simply create the .db-file and place it directly under the assets folder in your project.
+To include a prepopulated db simply create the .db-file and place it directly under the assets folder in your project.
 The first time the app runs it will automatically be copied to the correct location.

 # Contributing